Obituary: Ethel Lee Richards, 76, New Hope

 She was preceded in death by her parents, Leonard and Leola Parkerson Harris; one sister, Dorothy Underwood; and two brothers, Junior Harris and Buddy Harris.

-Survivors include three daughters, Vicky Lynn Nelson (David) of Blachard, Okla., Donna Richards and Pam Mattingly (Joe) both of New Hope; three sons, Ralph “Bugs” Richards (Dana Moore) of New Albany, Ind., Bill Richards (Wanda) of Shepherdsville, and Darrell Glenn Richards (Lisa) of Louisville; two sisters, Lois Mattingly (Pat) of Raywick and Mary Jo Price of Bardstown; 16 grandchildren; 38 great-grandchildren; and several great-great-grandchildren;
+Survivors include three daughters, Vicky Lynn Helson (David) of Blachard, Okla., Donna Richards and Pam Mattingly (Joe), both of New Hope; three sons, Ralph “Bugs” Richards (Dana Moore) of New Albany, Ind., Bill Richards (Wanda) of Shepherdsville, and Darrell Glenn Richards (Lisa) of Louisville; two sisters, Lois Mattingly (Pat) of Raywick and Mary Jo Price of Bardstown; 16 grandchildren, 38 great-grandchildren; and several great-great grandchildren.

-The funeral is private at Mattingly Funeral Home.
-The public graveside service is noon Wednesday, Dec.
-23, 2020, at the Rolling Fork Baptist Church Cemetery in Gleanings, 9500 Gleanings Road, New Hope with the Rev. Dan Durham officiating.
+The funeral is private at Mattingly Funeral Home with cremation to follow with the Rev. Dan Durham officiating.

 -30-